 Gametogenesis is the process of forming gametes (by definition haploid, n) from diploid cells of the germ line.
-Spermatogenesis is the process of forming sperm cells by meiosis (in animals, by mitosis in plants) in specialised organs known as gonads (in males these are termed testes).
+Spermatogenesis is the process of forming sperm cells by meiosis (in animals, by mitosis in plants) in specialized organs known as gonads (in males these are termed testes).
 After division the cells undergo differentiation to become sperm cells.
-Oogenesis is the process of forming an ovum (egg) by meiosis (in animals, by mitosis in the gametophyte in plants) in specialised gonads known as ovaries.
+Oogenesis is the process of forming an ovum (egg) by meiosis (in animals, by mitosis in the gametophyte in plants) in specialized gonads known as ovaries.

+- At the end of this unit, you should be able to:

-- discuss the process of spermatogenesis
+- i.
+Discuss the process of Spermatogenesis

-- discuss the prevention of polyspermy
+- ii.
+Discuss the prevention of polyspermy

-- discuss the process of oogenesis
+- iii.
+Discuss the process of oogenesis

-- discuss the process of organogenesis.
+- iv.
+Discuss the process of organogenesis